What Can Reverse Mortgage Funds Be Used For?

 Plan for the Future

-A reverse mortgage loan allows you to establish a line of credit to make sure that you’re better prepared for unexpected expenses, or to help pay for long-term care.
-This financial “safety net” can help provide peace-of-mind today, and financial protection in the future.
+A reverse mortgage loan allows you to establish a line of credit1 to make sure that you’re better prepared for unexpected expenses, or to help pay for long-term care.
+This financial “safety net” can help provide peace of mind today, and financial protection in the future.

 Update Your Home to Fit New Needs